• Skip to primary navigation

 Step 4: Once the okra begins to brown, add the garlic and cook for another 2 minutes.

-Step 5: Return the onion to the pot, then add the tomatoes and cup of water.
+Step 5: Return the onion to the pot, then add the tomatoes and a cup of water.
 Sprinkle with salt & pepper and stir well to combine.

 Step 6: Bring the mixture to a boil, then lower the heat, cover, and simmer for about 45 minutes until the okra is tender and the stew has thickened.